patternfly/patternfly-react/packages/react-core/src/components/DataToolbar/examples/DataToolbar.md

 }
 ```

 The DataToolbarFilter component expects a consumer managed list of applied filters and a delete chip handler to be passed as props.
+Pass a deleteChipGroup prop to provide both a handler and visual styling to remove all chips in a group.
 Then the rendering of chips will be handled responsively by the Toolbar
 When filters are applied, the toolbar will expand in height to make space for a row of filter chips.
 Upon clearing the applied filters, the toolbar will collapse to its default height.

 ```js title=Data-toolbar-with-filters beta